 Unfortunately, cortisol also works in opposition of testosterone, increasing fat and making it damn near impossible to build muscle.

-Further, the more body fat you have the more likely you are to be insulin resistance.
+Further, the more body fat you have the more likely you are to be insulin resistant.
 This means your body will have one hell of a time breaking food into usable energy for training and building lean muscle.

 So here’s what you need to do.
-If you’re a man and can’t see a spec of abdominal definition, 15% or so, or a female above 21% body fat you need lose fat first.
+If you’re a man and can’t see a spec of abdominal definition, 15% or so, or a female above 21% body fat you need to lose fat first.

 Check what this looks like here: Estimate your percent body fat.